 We were both going through a tough time, me selling my mom’s home, him getting accustomed to a new country.
 We were also both dealing with challenging living arrangements and alcoholism.
 We chatted and commiserated, he sent me pics of the vegan food he was eating out at European cafes, because of my influence.
 It flattered me and I had FOMO but not the kind that was devastating which I was grateful for and fit felt like real growth to me.
 It was nice to see but I didn’t need to be there.
 I didn’t miss him like I thought I would.
 I didn’t need to be with him.

-We discussed in depth how alcoholism had so deeply touched our lives without us realizing it, he shared clips of his apartment, the dry erase board in his room where he scribbled illegible notes about us, poetry and European.
+We discussed in depth how alcoholism had so deeply touched our lives without us realizing it, he shared clips of his apartment, the dry erase board in his room where he scribbled illegible notes about us, poetry and things he saw and did while there.
 We talked about how him keeping his TRUTH from me manifested in not only my illness but as terrible skin problems which miraculously disappeared once he told me the full and entire truth of his infidelity.
 He listened about how hard it felt to give up my mom’s home, my childhood home and he told me how older Polish women were randomly shouting at him in the streets since he’d been there.

 The sell date for my mom’s house was getting closer, I had done most of the packing on my own and with the help of my amazing aunt Loretta.
 But I needed more physical help, and honestly, emotional support as well to finish such a feat.
 I’d told Mando about how I needed the help and after becoming fed up with his living arrangements, he flew back to California one night, unplanned and drove to my hometown a few days later to help me pack up and move out of my mom’s house.